Your acid reflux symptoms started innocently enough.

 Of course, you should also call your doctor immediately if you begin taking a PPI and experience any adverse reactions or side effects.

-Evens currently offers two types of FDA-approved PPIs:
+Evens currently offers four types of FDA-approved PPIs:

-Both are offered in either an OTC version (20mg dosage) or as a prescription (40mg dosage).
+Omeprazole and Esomeprazole are offered in either an OTC version (20mg dosage) or as a prescription (40mg dosage).
+Rabeprazole and Pantoprazole are available only in prescription strength (20mg dosage).

 When it comes to treating your acid reflux symptoms, PPIs are often looked at as the last resort.
 That’s for good reason—there are plenty of other (less severe) treatment options available, including: